neuropoly/multiclass-segmentation/README.md

 # Data specifications

-The pipeline can handle only <b>Nifti</b> (https://nifti.nimh.nih.gov/) images.
+The pipeline can handle only <b>NifTi</b> (https://nifti.nimh.nih.gov/) images.
 The images used must share the same resolution and orientation for the network to work properly.
-The examples of segmentations (ground truths, GT) to use for training must be binary masks, i.e. Nifti files with only 0 and 1 as voxel values.
+The examples of segmentations (ground truths, GT) to use for training must be binary masks, i.e. NifTi files with only 0 and 1 as voxel values.
 A GT file must correspond to a raw file and share its dimensions.
 If multiple classes are defined, a GT file must be generated for each class, and the GT masks must be exclusive (i.e. if a voxel has the value of 1 for one class, it must be 0 for the others).

 # Description of the files